maierav/sensation/intro.md

 # Introduction

-I am a book about ... something!
+This is a book about experience.

 Wikipedia has [information about books](wiki:book): hover over the link for more information.

 % An admonition containing a note
 :::{note}